mbaumer/us_hep_funding/docs/_states/IL.md

 John Shimkus is the #3 Republican on the House Committee on Energy and Commerce

 ## HEP Grants
-In the past 8 years, this district has received:<b> $4,325,000 </b>in SC HEP grants.
+In the past 9 years, this district has received:<b> $4,325,000 </b>in SC HEP grants.
 ```
 Institution                                  Amount ($)    Start    End  Principal Investigator    Project Title
 -----------------------------------------  ------------  -------  -----  ------------------------  -----------------------------------------------------------------------
-University of Illinois - Urbana-Champaign     1,661,000     2013   2014  Liss                      Research on Elementary Particle Physics
+University of Illinois - Urbana-Champaign       1661000     2013   2014  Liss                      Research on Elementary Particle Physics
-University of Illinois - Urbana-Champaign        50,000     2013   2014  Pitts                     2013 Conference for Undergraduate Women in Physics, January 18-20, 2013
+University of Illinois - Urbana-Champaign         50000     2013   2014  Pitts                     2013 Conference for Undergraduate Women in Physics, January 18-20, 2013
-University of Illinois - Urbana-Champaign     2,614,000     2012   2014  Liss, Thaler              Research on Elementary Particle Physics
+University of Illinois - Urbana-Champaign       2614000     2012   2014  Liss, Thaler              Research on Elementary Particle Physics
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $23,990,245 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $46,523,276 </b>in NSF MPS grants.
 ```
   Year  Institution                     Amount ($)
 ------  ----------------------------  ------------
+  2020  University Of Illinois             468,974
+  2019  Redacted Due To Pii                300,000
-  2019  University Of Illinois             461,791
+  2019  University Of Illinois          22,225,848
   2018  Eastern Illinois University         79,695
   2018  Southern Illinois University       320,000
   2017  Eastern Illinois University        178,672